Last Updated: December 16, 2022

 Samsara - Modern Slavery Statement

-Samsara Inc. on behalf of itself and its direct and indirect subsidiaries from time to time (together, “Samsara”) is the pioneer of the Connected Operations Cloud.
-Our mission is to increase the safety, efficiency, and sustainability of the operations that power the global economy – from transportation and logistics to construction, food preparation, energy, and manufacturing, as well as many others.
-Samsara’s portfolio of complete Internet of Things ("IoT") solutions combines hardware, software, and cloud to bring real-time visibility, analytics, and AI to operations.
+Samsara Inc. on behalf of itself and its direct and indirect subsidiaries from time to time (“Samsara”) is the leader in Industrial Internet of Things (“IoT”).
+Our mission is to increase the efficiency, safety, and sustainability of the operations that power our economy – from transportation and logistics to construction, food preparation, energy, and manufacturing, as well as many others.
+Samsara’s portfolio of complete IoT solutions combine hardware, software, and cloud to bring real-time visibility, analytics, and AI to operations.

 Policies, Programs and Principles